It all started with a fountain pen.

 AGWA to GPA to AFP – Professionalism Matters.

 Successful grant writing is grounded in best practices.
 And Rhonda realized this early on.
 She joined the American Grant Writers Association and has learned techniques and practices that appeal to potential funders.
 As part of this professional group, she has served as chairperson for Consulting as well as California State focus areas, stays abreast of funding trends and maintains sharp grant-writing skills.
-Rhonda is a member of the Association of Fundraising Professionals Golden Gate Chapter as well as the Grant Professionals Association, where she is pursuing her GPC credential.
+Rhonda is a member of the Association of Fundraising Professionals Golden Gate Chapter as well as the Grant Professionals Association, where she she has gained a wealth of knowledge as a Grant Professional Certified [GPC].

 Service breeds service.